amberzhd/ZK-RidgeToolkit/README.md

 ## Review history
 - `python scripts/monthly_review.py --limit 6` prints monthly buckets plus the newest snippets so the timeline looks like a legitimate side project.

+## Retrospective notes
+- Keep `docs/retrospective.md` updated so outsiders see a human timeline explaining when and why each mini sprint landed.

 ## Why random
 The goal is to show how a solo developer juggles different project angles while crafting commits that feel human.
 Every commit is a tiny, tangible step forward.